A Brief Herstory of Midwifery and Childbirth in America

-In North America, during the first 250 years of history of the colonies, midwives attended the majority of births, in absence of physicians and were “highly respected members of their communities” (McCool and McCool as quoted in Rooks, p.
+In North America, during the first 250 years of history of the colonies, midwives attended the majority of births, in absence of physicians and were “highly respected members of their communities” (McCool and McCool as quoted in Rooks, 1997, p.
 18).
 Where there were no trained midwives, untrained women met the need, and the need was great, due to the lack of family planning methods.
 The history of the profession of midwifery in North America is distinct from its development in other parts of the Western world.
 Due to America being a colony, immigrant women who learned their trade in their country of origin passed down their knowledge and skills to younger generations of midwives, in absence of established schools or governmental regulations.
-Thus two types of midwives developed in the United States: Nurse-Midwives (who are trained in both nursing and midwifery) and Direct-Entry Midwives (who are not nurses).
-Nurse-Midwifery became more accepted by the medical community and thus there are more nurse-midwives than direct-entry midwives practicing in the U.S. today.
+Thus, two types of midwives developed in the United States: Nurse-Midwives (who are trained in both nursing and midwifery) and Direct-Entry Midwives (who are not nurses and learn through apprenticeship).
+Nurse-Midwifery became more accepted by the medical community and thus there are more nurse-midwives than direct-entry midwives practicing in the U.S. today, where 7% of births are attended by midwives.
+Nurse-Midwives attend 6% of births in hospital settings and 1-2% of American women are attended by Direct-Entry Midwives in out-of-hospital settings such as freestanding birth centers and at home.